sminez/ad/README.md

 [![Build](https://github.com/sminez/ad/workflows/Build/badge.svg)](https://github.com/sminez/ad/actions?query=workflow%3ABuild) [![crates.io version](https://img.shields.io/crates/v/ad-editor)](https://crates.io/crates/ad-editor) [![docs.rs](https://img.shields.io/docsrs/ad-editor?logo=rust)](https://docs.rs/ad-editor)

 `ad` (pronounced A.D.) is an attempt at combining a modal editing interface of likes of `vi` and `kakoune` with the approach to extensibility of Plan9's `Acme`.
+Inside of `ad` text is something you can execute as well as edit.

 It is primarily intended as playground for experimenting with implementing various text editor features and currently is not at all optimised or feature complete enough for use as your main text editor.

 That said, if this sounds like something you might find interesting then please to take a look and see what you think!
 For now there isn't a whole lot of user facing documentation so